 Please note: You must book Registration Officers from the local register office, to conduct the ceremony.

 To marry at a Church of England or Wales, you or your partner normally need to live within churches' parish.
 Although, you can often marry at a church if you are a regular worshipper there.

 If the vicar will marry you, they will arrange for 'Banns' being read or a Common Licence issuing.
 The vicar will also register the marriage.
 Generally, there is no need to involve the local Superintendent Registrar.
 If the Register Office needs to be contacted, the vicar will advise you.

 Other places of religious worship

-The church or religious building, must normally be located within the registration district where you or your partner live.
+The church or religious building, must normally be in the registration district where you or your partner live.
 If outside the district, it should be a place of regular worship for either or both of you.
 The service will be conducted by the Minister, but at times a Registrar is required to register the marriage.